solidjs/solid-router/README.md

 # Solid App Router

 > 0.3.x only works with Solid v1.3.5 or later.
+> `useData` has been renamed to `useRouteData` and no longer takes arguments.
+Refer to documentation below.

 Solid App Router is a universal router for SolidJS that combines paradigms of React Router and Ember Router.
 Routes can be defined both in the JSX and as a JSON object for file-system based routing and supports Nested Routing.